Restricting a page

 For instance, you can restrict a page to only allow "Registered and approved residents."
 In this example, only those residents with approved accounts on your website will be able to view that page.
 Or, by allowing a specific classification, such as "Homeowners," only accounts registered with the classification of "Homeowners" can access that page.

 Using "Exceptions" restrictions

-1. Visit the pages section of the Admin Control Panel.
+1. First, visit the "Pages" section of the Admin Control Panel.

 3. Add any "Allowed" and "Blocked" restrictions as needed.
 Please keep in mind that those included in the "Exceptions" sections will be blocked from viewing the page and is the exception to those included in the "Allowed" section.
 For example, if you block renters (add them to the "Exceptions" section) from viewing a page, but allow board members, if one of the board members is a renter they will be blocked from viewing that page.

 Why can you not restrict folders?

 Since folders themselves do not contain any content (instead, they group similar pages together in the menu structure for organization purposes), you cannot add restrictions to folders.
 This also helps reduce any uncertainty on how potentially conflicting restrictions would be applied if you set different restrictions on a folder and on a page within that folder.